A social and truly collegiate experience

 Timings and format

 Formal Halls in the Dining Hall usually occur twice a week during term time.
 There will be information about dates of Formal Halls in the College Calendar.
-Formal Hall starts at 7.00 pm when College members and their guests gather in the Peter Richards Room for a pre-dinner aperitif.
+Formal Hall starts at 7.00pm when College members and their guests gather in the Peter Richards Room for a pre-dinner drinks.
 This is followed by dinner in Hall at 7.30 pm, then post-dinner drinks and tea and coffee back in the Peter Richards Room.

 When you arrive at the Fenner’s Building for Formal Hall, please go up to the Peter Richards Room.
 The Porter will check your reservation and confirm your number of guests before inviting you to join the drinks.
 You and your guests will need to meet as a group before you can join the event.
 Anyone with mobility requirements, who needs to take the lift to go down to the Dining Hall, should notify the Porter at this point.
 When pre-dinner drinks have ended, the Duty Fellows will invite you to go down to the Dining Hall for dinner, you should make your way down there via the staircase from the Peter Richards Room.
 If you have requested use of the lifts for mobility reasons, please go by that route.